 Apple has been quietly putting together what’s starting to look like the chicest history lesson on TV.
 In February, the company’s streaming service announced its plans for The New Look, a drama series and “epic thriller” filmed exclusively in Paris that delves into the height of Christian Dior’s reign over haute couture and fashion at large.
-But it wasn’t until Tuesday that we learned who would be a part of the cast apart from Ben Mendelsohn, who will play Dior, and Juliette Binoche, who will play Dior’s rival Coco Chanel.
+But it wasn’t the past couple of weeks that we learned who would be a part of the cast apart from Ben Mendelsohn, who will play Dior, and Juliette Binoche, who will play Dior’s rival Coco Chanel.
 According to the Hollywood Reporter, the pair will be joined by a modern-day style star: Maisie Williams, who’s been steadily delving into fashion in the years since she starred as Arya Stark on Game of Thrones.
 (The 25-year-old actor has been known to collaborate with her boyfriend, the designer Reuben Selby, and established herself as one of Thom Browne’s foremost muses.)
 And with each new casting announcement, the show’s far-off release date couldn’t come soon enough.
 Here, catch up on everything we know about it so far.